TBD54566975/web5-js/CONTRIBUTING.md

 version tag.
 The act of creating the GitHub release triggers automated publication of the package to the [NPM Registry](https://npmjs.com) which will be tagged as _latest_.

-The next time someone runs `npm install @web5/<package_name>` the newly published release will be installed.
+The next time someone runs `pnpm install @web5/<package_name>` the newly published release will be installed.

 #### Alpha Releases